pankaj-chowdhury/Wikipedia/README.md

 print(f"Categories: {', '.join(category_names)}")
 ```
-# Wikipedia Pageviews API Request with Python
+# Fetching Wikipedia Pageviews using Wikipedia API

-This repository contains a Python script that utilizes the `requests` library to fetch pageview data from the Wikipedia API for the "Lakshadweep" page.
+This Python script will fetch **Pageview** data using the Wikipedia API for the "Lakshadweep" page.

 ```python
 import requests